Process Addiction Assessments - A Guide to Behavioral Addiction

 Exercise Addiction

 Exercise addiction involves excessive workouts that lead to negative effects on a person’s life.
 Exercise releases endorphins and dopamine that cause a sense of well-being.
-People with exercise addictions compulsively seek the high caused by the endorphins and dopamine.
+People with exercise addictions compulsively seek the high caused by endorphins and dopamine.
 They are not improving their health, but rather are harming themselves.
 It’s estimated that 3% of adult Americans suffer from exercise addiction.10

 Health Problems Associated with Process Addiction